Azra Jafari: Career

+After the removal of the Taliban in late 2001 and the establishment of the new western-backed Karzai administration, she returned and participated in the 2002 loya jirga in Kabul.

+She continued her education at Midwifery school in Kabul 2005.

+In December 2008, she was appointed as the first and till then the only female mayor in Afghanistan.
+She was appointed as the mayor of the town of Nili.
+As mayor, Jafari faced a lack of infrastructure.
+She regularly traveled to Kabul to request government funds.

+Since 2014, Jafari has lived in Maryland, United States, having fled Afghanistan following threats from the Taliban.

 Publications

-Jafari has been involved in the writing of two books since returning to Afghanistan.
+Jafari has been involved in the writing of two books.
 She contributed to The Making of the New Constitution of Afghanistan, which is about the political system and processes in Afghanistan and was published in 2003.
-She wrote I am a Working Woman, which talks about employment law and the rights of Afghan women in the labour market, and was published in 2008.
+Her other book, I am a Working Woman, talks about employment law and the rights of Afghan women in the labour market, and was published in 2008.
+I am a Working Woman is specfiically aimed at readers with low literacy.

 Awards

 Azra Jafari has been awarded the Meeto Memorial Award at the Pakistan National Council of the Arts for her work and commitment to social development.